natg76/AssignmentsNG/README.md

 This repository contains some of the individual assignments of my data science course in IIITB.

-There are reasonable amount of comments in the source code to understand the
+There are reasonable amount of comments in the source code to understand the flow and decisions made.

 Strongly discourage the studens of IIITB to incorporate the part/sections of code as-is as a part of your assignments as it defeats the purpose of paying such large money to a course, but not going through the rigours the course demanded.